Position: Professor, Principal Investigator Centre for Brain Research, The University of Auckland.

-Professor John Montgomery is the Chair of Marine Science at the University of Auckland, Director of the Leigh Marine Laboratory and is on the Board of Antarctica New Zealand.
+Professor John Montgomery has had many roles, including Chair of Marine Science at the University of Auckland, Director of the Leigh Marine Laboratory and on the Board of Antarctica New Zealand.
 His scientific work sits at the interface of marine science and neuroscience, and he has published extensively on sensory behaviour and physiology of fish, including hearing, hydrodynamic senses and the quite extraordinary electrosensory system of sharks and rays.

-Recent work on passive acoustic orientation by the larvae of reef fish and crustaceans is attracting international attention as it has potential applications in coastal management and restocking depleted reef populations.
-Current work on tagging pelagic and coastal fishes also has implications for population connectivity, conservation and fisheries.
+His work on passive acoustic orientation by the larvae of reef fish and crustaceans attracted international attention as it has potential applications in coastal management and restocking depleted reef populations.
+John's work on tagging pelagic and coastal fishes also has implications for population connectivity, conservation and fisheries.

-He also plays an active role in promoting marine science and communicating science to the public and gave the opening address at a recent international conference on globalisation of the oceans.
+He also plays an active role in promoting marine science and communicating science to the public and gave the opening address at an international conference on globalisation of the oceans.

 Listen to this RNZ programme in which Professor John Montgomery draws the link between the brains of sharks and the human mind.

 This article is based on information current in 2011 and 2018.